equipmegmbh/engineering-tasks/README.md

 1. Architecture & Data Flow

 - What does the code do?
--
 - What are the problems with calling getUsers() on every keystroke?
 - How would you redesign the data flow to avoid unnecessary HTTP requests?
 - Should filtering happen in the component, service, or backend?
+- Http client: Can you explain the basic structure of an http request (verbs, body, parameter, headers)?
+-

 2. Performance & Change Detection